Factorization Regret mediates compositional generalization in latent space

 \subsection{Experiment 3: Latent space navigation enables offline optimization}

 In the previous section, we demonstrated that experience can be consolidated into compositional embeddings given the appropriate architecture.
 We next connect this architecture with the growing body of work in meta-learning and continual learning, where generalization is supported by conditioning generative models on variables such as action, context, cluster, class and constraints \citep{Hu2018ActiveLW, Rakelly2019EfficientOM, Ajay2022IsCG, Hafner2025MasteringDC}.
-By conditioning on the \textit{interactions} between causal factors (such as the testing states introduced in \autoref{exp2}), Generator-supported optimization may even allow for zero-shot control in novel spaces.
+By conditioning on the \textit{interactions} between causal factors (such as the testing variables introduced in \autoref{exp2}), Generator-supported optimization may even allow for zero-shot control in novel spaces.
 Here, we model such a process as traversing an internally generated Cognitive Gridworld.
 In this setup, the agent has \textit{preferred observations} $\mathbf{\Omega}$ and directly controls realizations $\mathbf{r}$, modeling a hypothetical interaction (or imagined interaction) with the world.
-The objective is to maximize intrinsic reward $\mathcal{R}(\mathbf{r}, \mathbf{\Omega}, \hat{\ell}, \hat{Z})$, for a given preference $\Omega^i \in [0,1]$ of each observable.
 The intrinsic reward is given by a normalized log-sum of preference-weighted Bernoulli likelihoods:

-The schematic in \autoref{fig:RL}a, demonstrates the mapping from preferences to specific likelihoods and their integration into a \textit{preference landscape} of $\mathcal{R}(\mathbf{r}, \mathbf{\Omega}, \hat{\ell}, \hat{Z})$. \autoref{fig:RL}b illustrates how navigating this landscape impacts the generated observations, which an agent can utilize to identify the latent state that will maximize its preference.
-A benefit of this setup is that complex latent space traversals remain highly interpretable as simple RL agents (i.e. \textit{Controllers}) navigating a Cognitive Gridworld.

-The Controllers are trained through a standard Advantage Actor-Critic (A2C) algorithm.
-We compare training Controllers across three conditions that vary estimates of $\hat{Z}$ and $\hat{\ell}$:

-In the \textit{Online condition} \textbf{(i)}, the Controller directly interacts with the environment, setting the state of the world to a joint realization sampled from the Actor's policy. $\hat{Z}$ is learned from scratch by training a Generator (like in \autoref{exp2}, but since this agent directly controls the world there is no uncertainty around $\mathbf{r}$ and therefore $\hat{\mathcal{E}}$ is learned much faster).
-The likelihoods $\hat{\ell}$ in $\mathcal{R}(\mathbf{r}, \mathbf{\Omega}, \hat{\ell}, \hat{Z})$ are approximated using the empirical average observation $\langle \mathbf{o} \rangle_t$ of the episode.